jembi/openhim-mediator-utils/README.md

 * `options.apiURL` - the URL of the OpenHIM core API eg. "https://localhost:8080"
 * `options.username` - the username of the user to be authenticated
 * `options.password` - the password for the user
+* `options.urn` - the URN of the mediator to send heartbeats for

 It also takes an interval parameter which is the interval to send heartbeats in ms. This parameter default to 10s.